-Bringing in the most money are Business Managers — their earnings average about $148K annually.
-Six Sigma Black Belt Project Managers are a close second at $135K along with Financial Controllers ($116K) and Principal Process Development Engineers ($111K).
-Human Resources Associates make an average approximately $60K, close to the bottom of the company pay scale.
+Bringing in the most money are Business Managers — their earnings average $148K annually.
+Six Sigma Black Belt Project Managers are a close second at $135K along with Financial Controllers (around $116K) and Principal Process Development Engineers ($111K).
+On the lower end are Human Resources Associates at approximately $60K on average.

 Years of Experience

 For those with five to nine years of experience, average earnings amount to about $92K per year.
 Between the one and five year mark, median pay is around $69K annually.
 When we consider tenure, a substantial portion of employees (38 percent) have been working for 10-19 years and make $103K per year on average.

 When it comes to location, the highest average paycheck ($114K annually) can be spotted in Baton Rouge, La.; Houston, Texas ($114K), Allentown, Pa. (about $96K), and Carlsbad, Calif. (approximately $91K) are the next top-paying cities.
 Approaching the lower end of the pay scale (at $88K) is Austin, Texas.
 By state, Air Products & Chemicals Inc. pays its Pennsylvania employees the most; the pay rate there is $97K per year.